 Excerpt from report, Managing the Data Lake: Moving to Big Data Analysis, by Andy Oram, editor at O’Reilly Media

-Why do you need to preserve metadata about your data?
+Why do you need to know what metadata to preserve about your data?
 Reasons for doing so abound:

 Ben Sharma, CEO and co-founder of Zaloni, talks about creating “a single source of truth” from the diverse data sets you take in.
 By creating a data catalog, you can store this metadata for use by downstream programs.